ccollareta/hive-stage/src/blog-posts/hive-launch.md

 * See community questions and thoughts about the **[Workforce 3.0](https://community.hive.gov/main/groups/43575/lounge)** acquisition.
 * Learn about **[Workplace 3.0](https://community.hive.gov/main/groups/43702/lounge)** requirements and ask questions.

-**Interact with updated site features**
+ **Learn more about the full HIVE platform below.**

+**How do I use HIVE.gov?**

-We will be constantly updating our content with helpful information, announcements, events, and engagement opportunities.
-In the future, you will be able to contact us directly through the site through submission forms.
+Simply access the site and begin browsing.
+We will be constantly updating our content with helpful information, PEO DHMS announcements, events, and engagement opportunities.
+You will be able to contact us directly through the site through submission forms.

-**Choose your engagement type**
+**What does this mean for the current HIVE Community?**

-We plan to continue to integrate our HIVE Community with the HIVE.gov site to provide all of you the ability to continue to interact with us in a less formal way.
-Similar to Workforce 3.0, Workplace 3.0, DevMAC, and Federal XaaS, each opportunity will have its own group for discussion and teaming.
-Announcements such as news and blogs will each have a space within the HIVE Community to comment, ask questions, and interact with government participants.
+It’s staying!
+We plan to continue to integrate this HIVE Community with the HIVE.gov site to provide all of you the ability to continue to interact with us in a less formal way.
+Similar to WF3, WP3, DevMac, and XaaS, opportunities will each have their own group for discussion and teaming.
+Announcements such as news and blogs will each have a space within the HIVE Community to comment, ask questions, and interact.

-Learn more about the full HIVE platform below.
+**Why should I use HIVE.gov?**

+This site will represent a shift in the paradigm in how government typically works with its partner organizations.
+We want all of you to use this platform to be heard, learn more, and get involved.

+Finally i want to thank Lounge Lizard Worldwide and CloudPareto for making this vision a reality.

+Thank you,

+Malissa Smith